osghaffar/osghaffar.github.io/CGSPosts/abduction.md

 ## Abduction as Intuitive Reasoning
 **Abduction** is a type of reasoning that is also known as 'inference to the best explanation'.
 This entails choosing what seems to be the best explanation given some data.

+Imagine, for example, it's a cold winter day, and the ground has iced over the night before.
+As you reach your car, evading the ice all over the ground, you hear a loud thud behind you, followed by a person groaning in pain.
+You turn to see a person laying on the ground, with a solid patch of ice nearby.
+Their belongings are all over the ground.
+Based on these observations, what would you conclude?
+It seems the most obvious interpretation of such a series of events is that the person slipped on some ice and fell.
+Is it the *only* possible explanation?
+Certainly not.
+But it is the best explanation given some set of observations or data.

 If we want to be formal, we can define it like so:

 <p class="has-text-align-justify" style="font-size:16px">